angrybacon/doomsday-wiki/markdown/chapters/02-ddft/03-dd-vs-hate.md

 ### Example 1

 One thing to consider is using a pass-the-turn pile.
-Lets say your opponent lets you resolve Doomsday but still has a Force of Will.
+Let's say your opponent lets you resolve Doomsday but still has a Force of Will.
 You could use a pass-the-turn pile like this: